LennartFr/2019-06-29-30-School42/README.md

 1. [Select "Your Resources in the IBM Cloud"](https://cloud.ibm.com/resources) Click on your "Visual Recognition Service"
 1. Click on "Manage" in the upper left hand corner
-1. Click on the "Show Credentials" to the right in the picture below to make it visible and then click on "save API key" for later use.
+1. Click on the "Show Credentials" to the right in the picture below to make it visible and then click on the "copy API key icon: for later use.

    <img src="Visual_Recognition.png" height="400" width="600">